jyao1/STM/Readme.txt

       To be specific, if a platform overrides StmPlatformLib to access some special MSR, these MSR must be in the resource list.

+D. How to build STM BIOS with TXT capability.
+   NOTE: MinnowMax does not have TXT support.
+Below steps are for a platform which has TXT support.
+   1) Make sure the platform BIOS has TXT support.
+   2) Follow "C" to add required STM components.
+   3) Update Platform.fdf:
+      Add "FILE FREEFORM = 2CB32E6A-B0DB-496D-BD8D-2C890D5A73B8 {
+             SECTION RAW = PlatformPkg/Bin/SINIT_ACM.bin
+          }" to "[FV.MAIN]" section.
+   4) Build platform BIOS.

 ================================================================================
                                   KNOWN LIMITATION